charmarr/charmarr-meta/adr/storage/adr-002-charmarr-storage-charm.md

 ## Decision Outcome

-Chosen option: "Create a dedicated charmarr-storage charm that owns and manages the PVC lifecycle", because this keeps all operational concerns within the Juju model rather than split between Terraform and Juju.
+Chosen option: "Create a dedicated charmarr-storage charm that owns and manages the PVC lifecycle", because this keeps all operational concerns of charmarr the Juju model rather than split between Terraform and Juju.
 A storage charm can expose the PVC details through Juju relations, handle expansion through standard charm configuration, implement proper reconciliation patterns, and maintain observable state through Juju status.
 This provides a clean separation where the storage charm owns storage concerns and arr charms own application concerns.
+Its important to note that the storage charm won't be responsible for special (for eg. HA storages) storage classes and CSIs.
+It will only handle K8s native NFS driver if the user wishes to use that, if not it's the user's responsibility to setup the K8s storage class and instruct the storage charm to use that.

 ### Implementation Details

 **Charm Configuration:**

 The storage charm exposes the following configuration options:
-- `backend-type`: Required, either "local" or "nfs", determines which resources the charm manages
+- `backend-type`: Required, either "storage-class" or "native-nfs", determines which resources the charm manages
-- `storage-class`: For local backend, which Kubernetes StorageClass to use (e.g., "topolvm-provisioner", "local-path")
+- `storage-class`: Which Kubernetes StorageClass to use (e.g., "topolvm-provisioner", "local-path", "nfs-csi")
-- `nfs-server`: For NFS backend, the NFS server IP address or hostname
+- `nfs-server`: For charmarr managed K8s native NFS driver, the NFS server IP address or hostname
-- `nfs-path`: For NFS backend, the export path on the NFS server
+- `nfs-path`: For charmarr managed K8s native NFS driver, the export path on the NFS server
 - `size`: Storage capacity to provision, semantic meaning differs by backend type (see [ADR-003](adr-003-storage-backends.md))

 **Backend Selection Guidance:**